slatedocs/slate/source/includes/gcp/_externalips.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/externalips</code>

-Reserves a new external static IP in a given [environment](#administration-environments).
+Reserve a new external static IP in a given [environment](#administration-environments).
-If instanceId is provided the IP will be reserved and attached this instance.
+If instanceId is provided the IP will be reserved and attached to this instance.

 Required | &nbsp;
 ------- | -----------